 Streaming services that do NOT offer NFL RedZone at this time

 Unfortunately, not every streaming TV service includes NFL RedZone as an available option.
 The services that do not include RedZone in their plans are:

 Which Devices Can I Watch NFL RedZone On?

-Fortunately Sling TV, YouTube TV and fuboTV are all available on most major streaming devices including Roku, Amazon Fire TV, Apple TV and Chromecast, as well as iOS and Andoird phones and tablets.
+Fortunately, Sling TV, YouTube TV, and fuboTV are all available on most major streaming devices including Roku, Amazon Fire TV, Apple TV and Chromecast, as well as iOS and Android phones and tablets.

 How To Stream NFL RedZone On Roku

-The cheapest we’ve been able to find it is $46 per month through Sling TV’s blue package plus sports plus add on.
+The cheapest we’ve been able to find NFL RedZone is $46 per month through Sling TV’s blue package plus sports plus add-on.